rwaldron/tc39-notes/es7/2017-01/jan-25.md

 AWB: Should the chairs/vice-chairs be the enforcement subcommittee?

 MPT: It's typically a group of people who include minorities, because what looks offensive t one person doesn't look offensive to others.
-It's completely nessesary, YOu can enforce a code of conduct with a group fo white men, sorry to tell you that but it's true.
+It's completely nessesary, You can enforce a code of conduct with a group fo white men, sorry to tell you that but it's true.

 JM: Our experiment within the node community absolutely backs it up